aryan7781/Stone-Paper-Scissor/Readme.md

 <!-- Using mediapipe, we collected a large amount of data in the form of hand landmarks.
 To predict the user's movement, a Deep Neural Network model was developed using the landmark data.<br> -->

 Let’s begin with recalling the classic game of ***“Stone Paper Scissors”***. usually played between two people, in which each player simultaneously forms one of three patterns amongst the stone, paper, or scissors with the hands.
 This project is a web application, in which users can play the game with the computer using the webcam.
 So, there is a need to build a classifier that takes images of hands as inputs and gives the user’s expected to move as output.
-The rules for the game are are given below
 .<br>

 The fundamental rules of Rock, Paper, Scissors apply:<br>
   -> Scissors are defeated by Rock.<br>
-  -> Scissors thud paper.<br>
+  -> Scissors cut paper.<br>
   -> Paper is defeated by Scissors.<br>

 ## Web App Sample Image